ContraMod/Launcher/README.md

 ## Compiling

-Solution tested with Visual Studio 2012 Express with .NET 4.0 target but VS2017 should work too.
+Solution tested with Visual Studio 2017 Community with .NET 4.0 target.

 # How to use